Home Study Garden Centre Management Course

 Some of the main choices are:

-- Trees and shrubs – climbers, conifers, deciduous plants, groundcovers, fruit trees and vines, native trees and shrubs, exotic trees and shrubs;
+- Trees and shrubs – climbers, conifers, deciduous plants, ground covers, fruit trees and vines, native trees and shrubs, exotic trees and shrubs.

-- Foliage plants – indoor foliage and flowering plants, hanging baskets, palms and ferns;
+- Foliage plants – indoor foliage and flowering plants, hanging baskets, palms and ferns.

-- Herbs;
+- Herbs.

-- Perennials and cottage plants;
+- Perennials and cottage garden plants.

-- Bulbs and tubers;
+- Bulbs and tubers.

-- Water plants;
+- Water plants.

 - Bonsai.